cri-o/cri-o/docs/crio.8.md

 **--log-journald**: Log to systemd journal (journald) in addition to kubernetes log file (default: false)

-**--log-level, -l**="": Log messages above specified level: trace, debug, info, warn, error, fatal or panic (default: error)
+**--log-level, -l**="": Log messages above specified level: trace, debug, info, warn, error, fatal or panic (default: info)

 **--log-size-max**="": Maximum log size in bytes for a container.
 If it is positive, it must be >= 8192 to match/exceed conmon read buffer (default: -1)